bhupendraparihar/FindMyWords/README.md

 # FindMyWords
-A Javascript Program to find all the possible english words from a 10 x 10 matrix
+A Javascript Program to find all the possible english words from a 10 x 10 matrix.
+[Demo](https://rawgit.com/bhupendraparihar/FindMyWords/master/index.html)

 ![Screenshot for Find the Words puzzle](images/problem.jpg?raw=true "Find the Words")